Frankfurt School Logo

 In other cases, it might be appropriate to transform latitude and longitude into categories which reflect regions, for example.

-Example of Feature Engineering (III)
+Example of feature engineering (III)

 • single living alone